 iii.
-The report shall be submitted on or in a format that is substantially the same as the current Form IC36A, "Report of Outstanding Awards - Insurance Carriers" available on the Commission's website.
+The report shall be submitted in a manner as prescribed by the Industrial Commission on-or in a format that is substantially the same as the current Form IC36A, "Report of Outstanding Awards - Insurance Carriers" available on the Commission's website.
 The report may be produced as a computerized spreadsheet or database printout.
 (3-23-22)

 iv.
-The report shall be signed and certified to be correct by a corporate officer.
+The report Reports submitted in a format other than online filing, such as hard copy or email attachment, shall be signed and certified to be correct by a corporate officer.
 If an insurance carrier has designated more than one adjuster for worker's compensation claims in Idaho, a corporate officer of the insurance carrier shall prepare, certify, and file a consolidated report of outstanding awards.
 (3-23-22)